 Sales and Marketing

 Caterpillar machinery is distributed primarily through a worldwide network of dealers, many of which provide sales, rental, service, and aftermarket support.
-Most are independently owned and operated, though Caterpillar owns and operates three of its own dealerships in Japan.
+Most are independently owned and operated, though Caterpillar owns and operates its own dealerships in Japan.
 Within its global dealer network, about 50 are located in the US and an additional 130 are located outside of the US.
 This network serves more than 180 countries.
 Caterpillar engines are sold through the dealer network and to other manufacturers for use in their products.

 Caterpillar serves several different customer segments, including those using machinery in mine and quarry applications (Resource Industries); those using machinery in building construction and infrastructure applications (Construction Industries); those using reciprocating engines and turbines in industries serving electric power, industrial, marine, and petroleum applications, as well as those needing the provision of rail services (Energy and Transportation); and retail and dealer customers needing financing, leasing, and insurance for their equipment (Financial Products).
 At the front end of a purchase, Caterpillar provides financing to its customers; at the back end, it offers support for the purchase and lease of its equipment.